Samsung/tizen-docs/docs/application/dotnet/get-started/hybrid-application.md

 > [!NOTE]
 > Currently, only command-line interface is provided for .NET and Web hybrid application package.
+> Hybrid application is not supported in TV profile officially.

 **Figure: Create .NET and Web Hybrid Application Package**